VidCoin/VidCoin-AdobeAir-ANE/README.md

 ###v1.2.0
 *(Released on 8 Dec.
 2014)*
-- Added *animated* parameter for *playAdForPlacement* method to enable or disable the player's animation
+- Added an *animated* parameter to the *playAdForPlacement* method, to enable or disable the player's animation

 ###v1.1.0
 *(Released on 14 Nov.
 2014)*